jannessm/tensorboard-plugin-geometry/README.md

 Known issues:
  * large geometries (above 40K vertices) with feature vectors need some time to be loaded and visualized
  * faces cannot be colored separately.
 Either use point clouds or color the whole mesh (see Usage).

+Futute features:
+ - [ ] Save states in cookies
+ - [ ] Wireframe setting for meshes (should then include colored points)

 ## Installation